jacobrosette/jacobrosette/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a MS in Applied Social Research
-- 🌱 I’m currently learning sociological praxis
+- 🌱 I’m currently learning R
 - 👯 I’m looking to collaborate on food systems research
 - 🤔 I’m looking for help with GIS modeling
 - 💬 Ask me about post-capitalist praxis